LoyolaChicagoBooks/introcs-csharp/rst/milesintro.rst

 The :ref:`lab-edit-compile-run` will introduce an alternative to the Microsoft environment: Mono, which is free, open-source software that makes C# available for multiple platforms:
 Windows, Mac, or Linux machines.
+With a substantial fraction of students having their own machine that does  *not* run Windows, this flexibility is important.